payu-org/payu/docs/source/usage.rst

 experiments, it might make sense to name the cloned repository ``mom5_idealised``, with branches such as ``bowl1``, ``single_column``, ``dome`` and ``double_gyre``.

-These four brances would result in experiment names like:
+These four branches would result in experiment names like:

 * ``mom5_idealised-bowl1-82664df5``
 * ``mom5_idealised-single_column-8035e206``